greenpeace/gpes-old-en-petitions-api-emulator/MySQL.md

 # MySQL

+This script works also with a MySQL database.

 ## Configure Google Cloud SQL

-Google Cloud SQL is Google hosted MySQL or PostgreSQL.
-Check Google Cloud SQL documentation on how to create a user and SSL certificates to access the databases.
+If you are a Google Cloud user, you can host your MySQL database with Google Cloud.
+Please check Google Cloud SQL documentation on how to create a user and SSL certificates to access the databases.

 ## Configure MySQL